Shailesh-cyber/TODO-LIST-APP-WITH-USER-AUTHENTICATION/README.md

 # DJANGO-TODO-LIST-APP-WITH-USER-AUTHENTICATION

+# About
   To Do list app with User Registration, Login, Search and full Create Read Update and DELETE functionality.